 ProcessMaker Query Language (PMQL) is a query language similar to SQL, designed for searching and filtering data within ProcessMaker.
-It allows users to extract information related to cases, tasks, and collections.
+It allows users to extract information related to requests, tasks, and collections.

 PMQL has the following components: